Homestyle Chicken Noodle Soup

 Notes

 - You can use chicken or vegetable both.
 Homemade tastes best, but store-bought will still be delicious.
+I use Better Than Bouillon because I always have it in my pantry.

 - Nutrition information is a rough estimate based on 6 servings.